 From all of your customers who claim that they would recommend your services to their friends, only a few will actually do it .... unless you make them feel more motivated by offering a gift card, voucher or free product.
 Don’t hesitate to look for attractive rewards outside your inventory.
 If you provide customers with items needed only once in a while, a great incentive may be a simple gift of an external provider.
 Maybe a Starbucks coffee in exchange for each referred customer?

 We don’t have to repeat how important loyalty programs are in sales strategies.
 When you build your loyalty program strategy keep in mind that acquiring a new customer is 7 times more expensive than convincing an existing client to re-purchase.
 A good loyalty program software is an investment that comes back.

 Loyalty programs with multi-level structures have a greater chance of keeping customers interested.
 A very effective method of increasing engagement is by adding a Premium group to the top of the loyalty layers.
 This helps you to distinguish the most valuable customers and primarily, gives a clear goal to all people who participate.

 Free samples for new customers is a tactic that may be more beneficial than you probably think.
-The research shows that endowing an unexpected gift and simple gestures towards clients influence their buying decisions significantly.
+The research shows that endowing an unexpected gift and simple gestures towards clients significantly influence buying decisions.
 It’s called the reciprocity effect which can be another effective tool to increase the average spent amount.

 A variation of referral program: this goes to show how you can leverage social media to build branding image.
 Social shares make your company visible for customers outside your regular audience.
 It’s a chance for new acquisitions and an increase in brand awareness.
 Like we said while talking about referral programs, even satisfied customers need additional motivation to share your message across their social and real connections.